 \section{Description of \texttt{RobustBench}}

-In this section, we start by providing a detailed layout of our proposed leaderboard for $\ell_{\infty}$, $\ell_2$, and the common corruption threat models.
+We start by providing a detailed layout of our proposed leaderboards for $\ell_{\infty}$, $\ell_2$, and common corruption threat models.
 Next, we present the Model Zoo, which provides unified access to most networks from our leaderboards.